Nigerians: Sectarianism

 Ethnic, religious, and regional disputes and tensions have commonly divided Nigerians on political issues.
 In particular, cultural and political divisions between the Muslim north and the Christian south has politicised religion and caused significant political disputes in Nigeria.
 Ethnic-motivated and religious-motivated violence by extremists has increased these tensions as well.

-However, despite instances of extremism, most Nigerians continue to peacefully coexist, and a common Nigerian identity has been fostered amongst the more-educated and affluent Nigerians as well as with the many Nigerians who leave small homogeneous ethnic communities to seek economic opportunities in the cities where the population is ethnically mixed.
+However, despite instances of extremism, most Nigerians continue to peacefully coexist, and a common Nigerian identity has been fostered amongst the more educated and affluent Nigerians as well as with the many Nigerians who leave small homogeneous ethnic communities to seek economic opportunities in the cities where the population is ethnically mixed.
 Although there are cultural divisions amongst Nigerians, the English language is commonly used as their primary language.
 Also, most Nigerians share a strong commitment to individual liberties and democracy.
 Even during periods of military rule, such military governments were pressured to maintain democratic stances by the Nigerian people.
-Nigeria's political figures commonly know multiple indigenous languages outside their own indigenous language.
+Nigeria's political figures are commonly known as multiple indigenous languages outside their own indigenous language.